spierala/blog-posts/new-blogpost.md

 ```

 ## Destroyable Stores
-With Angular `DestroyRef` Feature Stores and Component Stores know their creation context, and they get notified when the creation context is destroyed.
+By using Angular `DestroyRef` internally, Feature Stores and Component Stores know their creation context... they will get notified when the creation context is destroyed.
 Now you can safely create Feature Stores and Component Stores inside your component code.
 When the component is destroyed, the stores are also destroyed.
 Also, any internal subscriptions (e.g. from `rxEffect` or `connect`) will be unsubscribed.

+## Framework-agnostic code
+If you look closer at the MiniRx Signal Store, you will see an interesting aspect:
+The Angular Signal APIs become (almost) an implementation detail of the MiniRx Signal Store.
+Only the `select` methods return Signal.
+That's it.

+In fact, with MiniRx Signal Store you are writing largely framework-agnostic code!
+MiniRx Signal Store code can be easily refactored to the framework-agnostic original MiniRx Store.

 ## Summary
-MiniRx Signal Store is a highly flexible state management solution.
-It does not matter if you manage global or local state, complex or simple state.
-MiniRx Signal Store has you covered.
+We have seen, MiniRx Signal Store is an incredibly flexible state management solution: It does not matter if you manage global or local state, complex or simple state.
+MiniRx Signal Store has you covered!

+These are exciting times for Angular: old best-practices disappear, new ones appear...

-The opinionated nature of MiniRx Signal Store will help you to follow new Angular best-practices (Signal for state, RxJS for events and async tasks).
+The opinionated nature of MiniRx Signal Store will help you find the right way through modern Angular.

+## ⭐ MiniRx on GitHub
+If you like MiniRx, give it a star on its [GitHub repo](https://github.com/spierala/mini-rx-store).

+Thank you!

 ## Demos
 MiniRx Signal Store was successfully tested in these projects: